Whanganui

 18. Mosley’s Campsite to war memorial, cnr Oio and Upper Retaruke Rds: 34 km, 8.5 hrs (maps 61, 60)

 • Whakahoro DoC campsite and bunkroom – The large campsite has toilets, tank water and cooking shelters and the bunkroom (a former school by the looks of it) has 10 beds.
-You now have to book it ($10) and the campsite during the walking season and backcountry passes can’t be used at this time.
-The hut is commonly used by people setting off early in the day canoeing, so it would pay to book early.
+You need to book them during the walking season and The Backcountry Hut Pass and the Trail Pass can’t be used at this time.
+The bunkroom is commonly used by people setting off early in the day canoeing, so it would pay to book early.

 • Blue Duck Station, Whakahoro – This offers a whole variety of tourist and adventure activities as well as accommodation, from the up-market to dorm beds at $45 in various facilities (Warrior Lodge, River Quarters, Whio Lodge).
 They also operate the Blue Duck Café, open 8am to 3pm Thurs to Mon at Whakahoro (4265 Oio Rd).
 07 895 6276.

 Head south for 12 km on the unsealed Upper Retaruke Rd to Kurua Rd.
 There is almost no traffic down this stretch.
-Turn left into Kurua Rd and after 3.5 km this ends and becomes a 4WD track of 7km, climbing up 400m around the side of hills before joining another Kura Rd (or maybe its the other end of one that was never joined up) which then becomes Fisher Rd, and enters the settlement curiously (and unofficially) called National Park (there is a long story why).
+Turn left into Kurua Rd and after 3.5 km this ends and becomes a 4WD track of 7km, climbing up 400m around the side of hills before joining another Kura Rd (or maybe it’s the other end of one that was never joined up) which then becomes Fisher Rd, and enters the settlement previously called National Park (there is a long story why, and the railway station is still National Park) but whose name was officially reverted to Waimarino in December 2024.
+Note that it will be named National Park on maps and in business websites until updates are made.
 This sits on the main trunk railway.
-Turn left as you come to the railway line and cross it a short distance on (there is no crossing further south) then go east on Carroll St, then south on Ward to get to the railway station or to Findlay St (which has the YHA at its far end).
-There is a whole host of accommodation in National Park village and not much else besides the petrol station/4 Square store.
+Turn left as you come to the railway line and cross it a short distance further on (there is no crossing further south) then go east on Carroll St, then south on Ward to get to the railway station or to Findlay St (which has the YHA at its far end).
+There is a whole host of accommodation in Waimarino village and not much else besides the petrol station/4 Square store.
 The store is remarkably extensive and aims to cater to outdoor interests, so you can buy dehydrated food, camping gas, and pretty much anything you should need.
-There are also good sized supermarkets in Ohakune (35 km away) and more especially Tūrangi (51 km).
+There are also good-sized supermarkets in Ohakune (35 km away) and more especially Tūrangi (51 km), though neither are on the trail.

-• National Park Backpackers (aka YHA National Park) (BBH) – 4 Findlay St, National Park, 07 892 2870.
+• National Park Backpackers (BBH) – 4 Findlay St, Waimarino, 07 892 2870.
 Well located on the trail, but try to avoid a downstairs room as there is no sound proofing from the rooms above.

-• Manowhenua Lodge (formerly Ski Haus) – Cnr of Carroll and Mackenzie Sts, National Park, 07 892 2854, family, double and backpacker rooms, plus tent sites.
+• Manowhenua Lodge – Cnr of Carroll and Mackenzie Sts, Waimarino, 07 892 2854, family, double and backpacker rooms, plus tent sites.

-• KiwiRail Northern Explorer train – departs National Park northbound Friday, Sunday, Tuesday at 1.15pm; southbound Monday, Thursday, Saturday at the same time.
+• KiwiRail Northern Explorer train – departs National Park station northbound Friday, Sunday, Wednesday at 1.15pm; southbound Monday, Thursday, Saturday at the same time.

 • Intercity buses – depart 3pm for Ohakune, Whanganui and points south; 1.20pm for Waitomo and points north.